ajweeks/ajweeks.com/_posts/2018-07-03-Flex-Engine-Update-5.md

 author: AJ Weeks
 ---

-It has been a while since the <a href="/blog/2017/10/05/Flex-Engine-Update-4/">last update</a> (almost nine months!), and a lot has changed in that time!
+It has been a while since the <a class="underline" href="/blog/2017/10/05/Flex-Engine-Update-4/">last update</a> (almost nine months!), and a lot has changed in that time!
 I finished adding support for image-based lighting and reflection probes, then after a short break I came back to the project and decided to shift my goal with it from being to create a tool to learn graphics APIs with to now creating a game with.
 To that end, I’ve temporarily suspended support for Vulkan and left OpenGL as the primary graphics API being used while I focus on adding support for gameplay systems.

 Having a concrete goal to aim for has proven very useful for a number of reasons, the biggest of which being the restrictions a game places on the engine’s features.
 Any feature that doesn’t directly improve the game is immediately cut.
 By not making any assumptions about what _might_ be needed in the future, and instead only implementing features which are necessary right now, I ensure that my time is spent directly benefiting the game.